Ooh La La (The Wiseguys song)

 "Ooh La La" is a song by English electronic music duo the Wiseguys from their second album, The Antidote (1998).
 First released as a single in 1998, it peaked at number 55 on the UK Singles Chart, but a re-release the following year proved highly successful after its inclusion in a Budweiser advertisement, this time reaching number two on the UK chart.
 The original release also reached number 87 in the Netherlands, while the re-release peaked at number seven in Iceland.

 Composition

 The song has a BPM of 124.
-It samples "Jim on the Move" by Lalo Schifrin.
+It samples "Jim on the Move" by Lalo Schifrin from his 1967 album Music from Mission: Impossible.

 Commercial performance

 Initially, the song reached number 55 on the UK Singles Chart and also charted in the Netherlands at number 87.
 Upon its re-release on 24 May 1999, it re-entered the UK chart, going to number two.
 The song spent a total of 14 weeks on the chart.
 In Iceland, "Ooh La La" debuted and peaked at number seven in June 1999.